hull/hull-connectors/packages/connectors/hull-hunter/assets/readme.md

 Next decide which Users should be processed by the connector.

 **IMPORTANT:** connector will attempt to call hunter.io API and find email address for any User even if the User already have email address.
 It's filter settings responsibility to correctly segment Users for this connector.
 On the other hand this allows to rerun the logic again.
 Also, it will process users not matter if `hunter/enriched_at` is set or not, or what value it has.
-It's also segments filter responsibility to exclude users who were previously enriched by this connector.
+It's also segment's filter responsibility to exclude users who were previously enriched by this connector.

 The last required step of configuration is to decide what is the mapping between Hull attributes and hunter.io params.